-I think Mr. O'Brien contributed to those delays, 4 5 I absolutely accept that I significantly contributed to 16:28 In retrospect, and having reflected on 6 those delays.
-7 this, I think I would have been wiser to have 8 considered having more time to be able to do this in a timely fashion.
-I certainly wouldn't go through this 9 process again, I don't think any consultant would.
-10 16.29 11 This is actually one of the reasons consultants don't 12 volunteer for investigations like this any more, 13 Mr. Wolfe, and I don't blame them.
+1 support to get witness statements typed up and things.
+2 So, I think there was a multitude of factors for delay.
+3 4 I think Mr. O'Brien contributed to those delays, 5 I absolutely accept that I significantly contributed to 16:28 6 those delays.
+In retrospect, and having reflected on 7 this, I think I would have been wiser to have 8 considered having more time to be able to do this in 9 a timely fashion.
+I certainly wouldn't go through this 10 process again, I don't think any consultant would.
+16:29 11 This is actually one of the reasons consultants don't 12 volunteer for investigations like this any more, 13 Mr. Wolfe, and I don't blame them.
 That's why, because 14 we are expected to do this in the middle of everything 15 else.
-16:29

-In fairness to Mr. O'Brien, Mr. O'Brien worked solidly through this.
-You know, he was seeing patients, he was doing Outpatients, he was doing extra theatre lists.
-In fairness to everybody involved, I think there was a multitude of reasons.
-But if you are asking me was he not responsible for any of them, I'm sorry, I couldn't agree with that, no.

-24224Q.Which part do you think he could have responded with25greater expedition?

-A. I think if Mr. O'Brien didn't want this to be dragged into the following year, he could have said well, actually, do you know what, I will put my -- I mean, his appraisal was already ten months late, you know.
+16:29 16 17 In fairness to Mr. O'Brien, Mr. O'Brien worked solidly 18 through this.
+You know, he was seeing patients, he was 19 doing Outpatients, he was doing extra theatre lists.
+20 In fairness to everybody involved, I think there was 16:29 21 a multitude of reasons.
+But if you are asking me was 22 he not responsible for any of them, I'm sorry, I 23 couldn't agree with that, no. 24 224 Q. Which part do you think he could have responded with 25 greater expedition?
+16:30 26 Α. I think if Mr. O'Brien didn't want this to be dragged 27 into the following year, he could have said well, 28 actually, do you know what, I will put my I mean, 29 his appraisal was already ten months late, you know.